manzoorq/Selenium_BDD/README.md

 ### Adding new Feature files and Step Definitions
 1. To add new features create your feature files under the _./resources/featurelib/_ folder.
 Refer to [Cucumber Gherkin Reference](https://cucumber.io/docs/gherkin/reference/) for writing better formatted feature files in Gherkin format.
 2. For step implementations add you step definition files under  _./src/test/java/stepdefinitions_ package.
-For help please refer to the [Cucumber Step Sefinitions documentation](https://cucumber.io/docs/cucumber/step-definitions/?lang=java)
+For help please refer to the [Cucumber Step Stepdefinitions documentation](https://cucumber.io/docs/cucumber/step-definitions/?lang=java)

 ### Run tests in parallel
 1. To run tests in parallel update the number of threads in the _./resources/testng.xml/_ file to number of desired test you want to run in parallel.
 For example the  _thread-count_ is set to _2_ as depicted in the testng.xml file below.
 Make sure atleast 2 scenarios are available to run in the feature files as per the run tag configured in _TestRunner_ file.![image](https://github.com/user-attachments/assets/a1b5acfe-f1af-4135-8128-192894caa1e9)